HengyuGu1994/MigrationKaleidoscope/README.md

 - **title:** the title for the stacked barplots, should be in quotes.
 - **subtitle:** the subtitle for the stacked barplots, should also be in quotes.

- After all parameters are determined, run the following codes
+ After all parameters are determined, run the following codes with sample data:

 ```bash
 library(MigrationKaleidoscope)